National Community Land Trust Network (Community Led Homes)

 - Establishing, expanding and facilitating local enabling infrastructure support services

-- Creating a web-based one-stop-shop for community-led housing information and resources
+- Creating a website for community-led housing information and resources

 Why we funded this project

 To support the national infrastructure required to allow the community-led housing sector to grow at scale.

 To deliver better access to information, support, advice and technical expertise that is needed to progress a scheme.

-Three national membership bodies – the National Community Land Trust Network (NCLTN), the Confederation of Cooperative Housing and the UK Cohousing Network – are working together to deliver this project.
-Each membership body is responsible for delivering a strand of work.
+Three national membership bodies – the National Community Land Trust Network (NCLTN), the Confederation of Cooperative Housing and the UK Cohousing Network – came together to deliver this project.
+Each membership body was responsible for delivering a specific strand of work.

-The first strand addresses the shortage of people with the range of skills needed to advise groups and at the same time seeks to professionalise the sector.
-This is beginning as a sector-validated quality mark, with a longer term aim to develop a more formal accreditation programme for enablers and community-led housing advisers.
+The first strand sought to address the shortage of people with the range of skills needed to advise groups and at the same time aimed to professionalise the sector.
+This started as a sector-validated quality mark, and became a more formal accreditation programme for enablers and community-led housing advisers.
+This programme was recognised by the Chartered Institute for Housing and has so far accredited more than sixty advisors.

-The second strand is establishing and facilitating local enabling infrastructure support services, which is being piloted before being rolled out over a two-year period.
-This will establish local enabling infrastructure support in places where it is not yet available, as well as expanding existing local enabling infrastructure support to be available for all forms of community-led housing.
+The second strand was focussed on establishing and facilitating local enabling infrastructure support services, which were piloted before being rolled out over a two-year period.
+This established local enabling infrastructure support in places where it was otherwise unavailable, as well as expanding already existing local enabling infrastructure support to be available for all forms of community-led housing.
+By the end of March 2020, this strand of work meant that there were 20 enabling hubs in full operation, with six more in development, and over 100 advisors supporting them.
+Seventy-five per cent of English counties are now covered by a community-led housing support hub, an increase of over 30%.

-NCLTN has also received funding from Power to Change for this project.Back to current funding
+NCLTN also received funding from Power to Change for this project.Back to current funding